raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Pi 400 and newer Raspberry Pi 4B boards support USB boot by default.
 In order to enable USB boot on earlier boards, or to select alternate boot modes, the bootloader configuration must be updated.

 ### Using Raspberry Pi Imager to update the bootloader (recommended)
-The Raspberry Pi Imager provides a GUI for creating SD cards image to update the bootloader
+Raspberry Pi Imager provides a GUI for creating SD cards image to update the bootloader

 1. Download [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
 2. Select a spare SD card.
 The contents will get overwritten!